 Don't be fooled by the name, these are not small combs.
 Great general purpose combs.
 Good for fine to medium fibers, but will work on anything.
 Sturdy all maple construction.
 The combing head is 4 inches wide with a 3 inch working width.
 Tines are 3¾ inch long hardened polished steel.
 Tips of the tines are bent back to help the combs pass by each other without interference.
 Available in single and double row versions.

-To be used with Viking Combs above.
+To be used with single or double row Viking Combs above.
 Holds one comb securely on table or counter.
 Requires a C clamp (not included)

-Ashford flick cards has 72 teeth.
+Ashford flick cards has 72 teeth and a horizontal carding surface.
 Great for pre-teasing or carding smaller amounts of fibers.

 Regardless of what brand you buy, your hand carders should last you for many years to come.
 This low cost fiber preparation equipment will enable you to get your washed fleece ready for spinning or felting.
 To make sure your hand carders perform as they should we recommend the following: